 BLADDER CANCER TREATMENT

-Cancer research and new cancer treatment options are having a positive impact on survival rates and improving patients’ quality of care and life.
+Cancer research and new bladder cancer treatment options are having a positive impact on survival rates and improving patients’ quality of care and life.
 The National Cancer Institute reports that rates for bladder cancer cases have fallen an average of almost 1% each year with survival rates holding steady at 77.3% for the five-year outlook.
-At Personalized Hematology-Oncology, our oncologists are at the forefront of genetic testing and personalized targeted cancer treatments.
+At Personalized Hematology-Oncology, our oncologists are at the forefront of genetic testing and personalized, targeted cancer treatments.
 We provide the expertise and compassion to plan a custom-tailored approach for each patient’s particular bladder cancer.

 About Bladder Cancer